 Stavely Minerals was founded and is operated by members of the former Integra Mining Limited management team with a track record of discovery and value creation.

 In January 2013, Stavely Minerals agreed to purchase the Stavely and Ararat Projects from BCD Resources.
-The agreement was formally executed on 20th May 2013.
-The Ararat and Stavely Projects are located approximately 200 kilometres west of Melbourne and are respectively just west of the regional centre of Ararat, Victoria and just east of the regional town of Glenthompson.
+The agreement was formally executed on 20 May 2013.
+The Ararat and Stavely Projects are located approximately 200 kilometres west of Melbourne in western Victoria and are respectively just west of the regional centre of Ararat and just east of the regional town of Glenthompson.

 Stavely Minerals’ Ararat Project hosts the Mount Ararat copper-gold-zinc-silver VMS deposit with an estimated Resource of Total Mineral Resource of 1.3Mt at 2.0% copper, 0.5 g/t gold, 0.4% zinc and 6 g/t silver for a contained 26kt of copper, 21,000 ounces of gold, 5.3kt of zinc and 242,000 ounces of silver (using a 1% lower cut-off).

-The Company’s Stavely Project hosts the Thursday’s Gossan Chalcocite Blanket Resource with an estimated 28Mt at 0.4% copper for a contained 110kt of contained copper (using a 0.2% Cu grade lower cut-off).
+The Company’s Stavely Project hosts the Thursday’s Gossan Chalcocite-enriched Blanket Resource with an estimated 28Mt at 0.4% copper for a contained 110kt of contained copper (using a 0.2% Cu grade lower cut-off).

 Stavely Minerals’ contention is that previous explorers failed to recognise the high level of exposure of the Thursday’s Gossan porphyry complex and that the potential for well-mineralised copper-gold porphyry(s) at depth is excellent.
 The Stavely area is compared to the Cadia Valley and Goonumbla districts at an early stage of evaluation.

-In February 2016, the Company acquired a highly prospective gold-copper exploration project in North Queensland, the Ravenswood Project.
-The project is located near the historical Ravenswood mining centre, which has +4Moz of combined historical and modern gold production and has excellent potential for orogenic and intrusive-related gold mineralisation with four identified porphyry copper-molybdenum-gold prospects.
-Additionally, early stage rare earths potential has been identified in the project.
+In February 2016, the Company acquired the Ravenswood Project in North Queensland, near the historical Ravenswood mining centre, which has +4Moz of combined historical and modern gold production.
+The Ravenswood Project is highly prospective for gold-copper mineralisation, with excellent potential for orogenic and intrusive-related gold mineralisation, as well as having four porphyry copper-molybdenum-gold prospects identified.